 health, environment and safety

 Protecting people and the environment is one of Chevron’s core values.

-Chevron has invested heavily in protecting the environment.
-Since 2000, Tengizchevroil has spent more than $3 billion on measures that have reduced natural gas flaring from its operations by 85 percent.
-TCO has applied innovative technologies to redirecting gas for its own use, for export to consumers and for reinjection into the reservoir.
+Chevron invests heavily in protecting the environment.
+Since 2000, TCO invested over $3.1 billion in environmental protection activities.
+The total air emissions generated per ton of oil produced have decreased by 71%.
+TCO has applied innovative technologies to redirect gas for its own use, for export to consumers and for reinjection into the reservoir.

 Chevron contributes to Kazakhstan’s economy through employee wages, purchases of goods and services from local suppliers, tariffs and fees paid to state-owned companies, and taxes and royalties paid to the government.
-Since Tengizchevroil’s founding, the company has paid about $112 billion to the Republic of Kazakhstan.
-In 2015, direct payments to the government totaled $8.2 billion.
-In 2015, Chevron, together with its Karachaganak partners, awarded contracts worth $581 million to Kazakhstani companies for goods and services.
-Since 1997, the local content in all partner contracts has totaled $5.4 billion.
+Since TCO’s founding, the company has made direct payments of over

+Since 1993, TCO has invested more than $37.3 billion in Kazakhstani goods and services.
+In 2020, Chevron and our Karachaganak partners awarded more than $586.7 million in contracts to Kazakhstani companies for goods and services.
+Since 1997, the local content in all partner contracts has exceeded $8.3 billion.

+Kazakhstani managers and supervisors represent 79% of the TCO managerial workforce in Base Business and FGP – WPMP.
+Excluding the FGP – WPMP, Kazakhstani managers and supervisors make up 88% of the managerial workforce.
+Ongoing training and development programs support the advancement of employees to positions of increasing responsibility.
 We use the most up-to-date equipment, technology, methods and expertise in our oil and gas business in Kazakhstan.
-The company deploys all of its technologies with the goal of increasing reserves and production, accelerating development, and reducing costs.
-Our Kazakhstani workers are exposed to the latest developments in oil field operations.
+The company deploys all of its technologies with the goal of increasing reserves and production, accelerating development and reducing costs.
+TCO workers are trained in accordance with best world practices in oil field operations.